joeloskarr/notionrenderer/README.md

   - The API does not provide decimals properly.
 - Link previews (potentially possible to implement).
 - Mentions and embeds generally work, except for some that require API access to unfurl (e.g., Reddit).
+- Tables: Does not support row / column wide text colors or backgrounds as the API does not expose.
+Does support cell-level text formatting though.
+- Buttons: not supported by api.

 ## Learn More